 I have been creating art all of my life.
 I received my formal training from Pratt Institute where I earned my BFA degree.
-While at Pratt, I was fortunate to study under Alex Katz, Richard Linder, and Mercedes Matter.
+At Pratt, I was fortunate to study under Alex Katz, Richard Linder, Mercedes Matter and Robert Mallory.
 Throughout my career, I have put my art on everything.

 After college I opened a shop in Greenwich Village called Designpoint where I sold abstract needlepoint canvases.
 Presently, my art is featured on upscale souvenirs sold nationally to airports and gift shops through my company Fifth Avenue Manufacturers.
 When I am developing graphics for my souvenir company I am looking out into the world at landmarks and specific icons for inspiration, and the work is representational.
 When I am painting for myself the imagery comes from within.

 Here is a short video of me discussing how I make a painting at the New York Art Expo.